bostonou/bostonou.github.io/_posts/2015-06-11-is-there-a-canonical-cljs-reference.markdown

 title: Is there a canonical cljs reference?
 ---

 cljs is improving at a really great pace.
 Unfortunately, that means great blog posts can quickly go stale and leave out some new, useful functionality.
-Surely cljs would benefit from a nice, canonical reference that was a well-known starting point for aspiring (and always improving) cljs devs.
+Surely cljs would benefit from a nice, official reference that was a well-known starting point for aspiring (and always improving) cljs devs.

 Thankfully, [Shaun Lebron][shaun-twitter] (and others) has started work on creating a great site for cljs, complete with useful, up-to-date documentation.
 Specifically, the [api-refs][api-refs] are already functional and useful for reference or simply exploring the functionality of cljs.